shriaviator/pystreamlit/README.md

 # A noob Journey from Python -> Pandas -> StreamLit -> Altair

+## Why undertake the journey  ????
+- Looking at operating schedule , schedule work and unscheduled work for a medium to large  station is still done manually ,The system still runs but is not optimized
+    - **Analogy** -> If one were asked to assemble a Television before watching  , and contrast with the real world where we just use a remote and start watching Telivision.
+    - We are just trying to provide a interface or tools for people to make decision instead of concentrating on making the tools
+    - Engineering operations planning is currently manually done in almost all airline and mro operations , The procedures are needs to adapted for the year 2021
+    - This is a Proof Of Concept of the Above

 - Journey is divided into two Areas
   - Data sourced from gsheets and cleaning and tidying with Pandas
   - Visualisation of Data through StreamLit /Altair Chart